Cloud Compliance Explained

 Why is cloud compliance important?

 For many, the main driver for compliance in the cloud is simple: avoiding fines and penalties.
 There are many more reasons to prioritize cloud compliance, however.
 Staying compliant with these laws and regulations contributes to a better security posture, which means a lower risk of cyber attacks.
-Plus, when closing deals with enterprise customers, many of them require proof that your whole business – including your cloud-based operations – is compliant.
+Plus, when closing deals with enterprise customers, many require proof that your whole business – including your cloud-based operations – is compliant.

 Common laws and regulations